akshada-mohachakar/daily-planer/README.md

 # daily-planer
-In this web you can made your daily rutin planer.
+In this web you can made your daily routine planer.